RobWiederstein/my-hugo-blog/content/recipe/kitchen-sink-soup/recipe.md

 ---
-title: Kitchen-Sink Vegetable Soup
+title: Vegetable Medley Soup
+cook: Rob Wiederstein
 date: 2021-02-21
-cook: Rob Wiederstein
-source: Rob Wiederstein
-meal:  'dinner'
-time: 30
+layout: layouts/recipe/single.html
 draft: false
-layout: layouts/recipe/single.html
-vegetarian: true
 image: /recipe/kitchen-sink-soup/vegetables.jpg
 caption: Vegetables, wine and the kitchen sink.
-summary: This is called Kitchen-Sink Vegetable soup because everything is in it, including the kitchen sink.
+summary: This is called Vegetable Medley Soup because everything is in it, including the kitchen sink.
 Before going to the grocery store for the week, I clear out the vegetable bin.
 The wine is for me not the soup.
+source: Rob Wiederstein
+time: 30
+meal:  'dinner'
 ---

 ## Ingredients